HAZARD EVALUATION & EMERGENCY RESPONSE OFFICE

 - We continue to encourage you to submit documents through e-permitting.

-The HEER Office reports directly to the Environmental Health Administration Deputy Director.
+The HEER Office reports directly to the Deputy Director of the Environmental Health Administration.
 Learn more about what we do.